 A historical perspective on why storytelling in marketing matters

 For over 27,000 years, since the first cave paintings were discovered, telling stories is how we’ve communicated as a species.

 Language led to the creation of culture, and culture was propagated via stories.
 One could argue without stories we would not be who we are today.
 Stories were used to help communicate knowledge from the experienced to the inexperienced.
 Without them, new generations would repeat mistakes, which would significantly impede generational progress.

 Stories would form around topics like what fruits were safe to eat, what hunting areas were the most promising, what social behavior was acceptable (or not).
 In the absence of stories, the young would make the same mistakes their elders made when they were their age.

 1: They are more memorable.
 22 times more memorable than facts & figures alone.

 2: They activate the visual cortex.
 It’s impossible to hear the story about the fox and the sour grapes and not see a fox trying and failing to reach the grapes.
 The story is instantly converted into a visual narrative; and visual narratives embed more deeply in our brains.

-3: As we’re digesting a story our brain waves start synchronizing with the storyteller, says Uri Hasson, professor of psychology and neuroscience at Princeton University.
+3: Our brain waves start synchronizing with the storyteller as we’re digesting a story, says Uri Hasson, professor of psychology and neuroscience at Princeton University.
 We experience what the storyteller is experiencing.